 In BuzzFeed’s case, there was a lot of talk around the way the company handled layoffs.
 From the aforementioned quiz that points out known problems (like the lack of a workers’ union) to an open letter from ex-employees who demanded (and managed successfully) to get paid for their unused PTOs, it’s clear that BuzzFeeders were not satisfied by the senior management’s approach and they were willing to go public with their grievances, putting the firm’s brand at risk.

-Also recently, Tesla announced mass layoffs to increase the production of Model 3s while keeping the cost low.
+Also in 2019, Tesla announced mass layoffs to increase the production of Model 3s while keeping the cost low.
 But employees had concerns.
 Those who were let go had doubts about the criteria used to determine who stayed and who didn’t – claiming that the company chose to fire the more experienced, and thus higher-paid, workers.
 And employees who kept their jobs were concerned about the quality of work and their own workload considering that entire departments were cut back by half.
 When it came to Tesla layoffs: employees – both current and former – indicated and complained vocally about a lack of transparency in the company’s decision.

 When Toys ‘R’ Us announced layoffs in March 2018, it didn’t come as a huge shock as the company had already filed for bankruptcy the previous September.
 Or, that’s what we may think.
 In fact, many employees said that the news came as a surprise to them, because their former employer closed more stores than what was earlier announced.
 What’s worse, due to the bankruptcy declaration, laid-off employees were not eligible for a severance package, leaving them even more uncertain and anxious about their future.